grande-dev/pFT-ANLC/pFT-ANLC_v1/documentation/WIKI.md

 "I have a 2-dimensional system with 3 actuators and 2 possible faults that I want to control, how can I set the code up?"

-This tutorial will guide you through the 6 steps encompassing what you need to start the synthesis of your control functions.
+This 20 minutes-long tutorial will guide you through the 6 steps encompassing all you need to start the synthesis of your control functions.

-Let us consider the following system:
+Let us consider the following dynamical system:

 $$
 \begin{cases}